asreview/asreview/docs/source/lab/installation.rst

 .. code:: bash

-   docker run -p 5000:5000 ghcr.io/asreview/asreview:latest lab
+   docker run -p 5000:5000 ghcr.io/asreview/asreview:v1.6.3 lab

+or any other `ASReview version available <https://github.com/asreview/asreview/pkgs/container/asreview>`__.
 More advanced command line options can be given afterward, like this:

 .. code:: bash